Transipedia/dekupl-annotation/README.md

 ## Description of the outputs :

 1. **`DiffContigsInfos.tsv`** : summary of all supplied contigs, no matter that they are aligned or not.
-The file `Contigs_Ontology_24_11_2016.xlsx` supplied with this README gives the ontology used.
+The file `contigs_ontology.xlsx` supplied gives the ontology used.
 The column "TERM" in this xlsx file gives all the columns added by the annotation in the summarizing table.

 2. **`diff_contigs.bed`** : BED12 file of aligned contigs with GSNAP/Blast, with strand-specific color (red : strand + ; blue : strand -), with intensity scaled on the abs(log2FC).